 The Board of Trustees, by resolution adopted by an affirmative majority vote of the Trustees in office, may designate one or more committees, each of which shall consist of one or more Trustees, which committees, to the extent provided in its enabling resolution, shall have and exercise the authority of the Board of Trustees in the management of the corporation; but the designation of such committees and the delegation thereto of authority shall not operate to relieve the Board of Trustees, or any individual Trustee, of any responsibility imposed on it or him or her by law.

 The Conference Committee for each conference shall consist of its Program Chair, Local Arrangements Chair and the President, Secretary and Treasurer of the Corporation.
 The Program Chair shall choose a Program Committee for the conference.
 The Conference Committee may advise the Program Chair on the choice of the Program Committee.
 The Program Committee, under the supervision of the Program Chair, shall decide which submitted papers are accepted and rejected for the conference.
 Each Conference Committee shall be responsible for the planning and execution of its conference.
 It is empowered to establish subcommittees and enter into contractual relations to satisfy this purpose.
 In particular, both the Program Chair and the Local Arrangements Chair will be responsible for managing the finances associated with their part of the conference organization.
 They must keep accounts of these finances and these accounts must be approved by the Treasurer.
+They will provide a short financial report to the audience at the Business Meeting.
 The Treasurer will advance appropriate amounts of CADE Inc monies to the conference accounts and any profits made by the conference must be returned to CADE Inc at the end of the conference.

 Other committees not having and exercising the authority of the Board of Trustees in the management of the corporation may be designated by a resolution adopted by a majority of the Trustees present at a meeting at which a quorum is present.
 Except as otherwise provided in such resolution, members of each such committee shall be members of the corporation, and the Trustees shall appoint the members thereof.
 Any member thereof may be removed by the Trustees with a majority vote of a quorum if, in their judgment, the best interests of the corporation shall be served by such removal.